sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 ## Principles about various government aspects

+### Classification of products and resources

-- The government should classify things according to the following scale, and act towards them according to their classification:
+- The government should classify products and services according to the following scale, and act according to their classification:
-  - Essential - provided by the government without any private alternative allowed.
+    - Controlled - provided by the government without any private alternative allowed.
-    - Water, essential food, essential medicines, essential supplements, etc.
+    - Essential - provided by the government, but private alternatives are allowed.
+    - Encouraged - not provided by the government, but the government encourages private companies to provide these.
+    - Neutral - not provided, discouraged, or encouraged by the government.
+Private companies can provide these.
+    - Discouraged - not provided by the government, not outlawed, but private companies are discouraged to provide these.
+    - Outlawed - not provided by the government, and private companies are not allowed to provide these either.

+#### Controlled

+Controlled products and services are exclusively provided by the government.
+The rationale is that private interests would inevitably damage the interests of the collective if allowed to get near these products or services.

+Controlled products and services tend to include the most essential things, and products or services that could cause harm to society when uncontrolled.
+Some examples include:

+- Water, including treatment, packaging, and distribution.
+- Essential food: all whole foods (meat, fish, vegetables, fruits, eggs, milk, yogurt), bread, pasta, rice, etc.
+- Medicines.
+This means private medicine producers or vendors are not allowed.
+- Healthcare, including dental, but excluding cosmetic treatments.
+This means that private healthcare providers are not allowed.
+- Essential vitamins and supplements in general.
-    - Electricity, rubbish collection and disposal, gas, etc.
+- Electricity, gas, and all energy-related resources.
+Production, packaging, and distribution.
+- Rubbish collection, disposal, and recycling.
-    - Essential transportation e.g. trains, domestic flights, underground, etc.
+- Essential transportation, including all domestic flights and trains, underground, buses, etc.
-    - Currency e.g. storage and withdrawal, transfers.
+- Currency: emission, storage and withdrawal, transfers.
+This means that private providers of basic financial services are not allowed.
-    - Information e.g. news, internet connectivity, etc.
-    - Education, at least the universal minimum program.
+- Information and communications: content, distribution, and access.
+This includes essential news (e.g. excluding sports, etc.), internet connectivity, phone lines, and search engines.
+- Essential education: universal minimal education.
+This includes university, meaning that private education is only allowed for subjects not deemed essential.
+- Lottery and all forms of gambling.
+These are not outright prohibited, as they might entertain when controlled, but no private providers are allowed.
+- Drugs.
+Not sure whether these should be banned altogether or severely controlled, but in any case private interests should be kept away from them.

+#### Essential

+Essential products and services are provided by the government, but private alternatives are allowed, provided they meet some criteria.

+- TODO (social media, peer-to-peer communication apps, Cloud providers, phone manufacturing, etc.)